Sqlldr Control File Defaultifempty

 Examples of INFILE Syntax

-The following list shows different ways you can specify INFILE
+The following list shows different ways you can specify INFILE syntax:

 Data contained in the control file itself: